 Like many software companies, Wynne invests money in software development, looking to create new options that will deliver benefits to our customers and solutions to their business challenges.
 However: experience has taught us that delivering innovation in a vacuum without close involvement and interaction with our customers is not the answer.
 As a software company, we need to be responsive to our customer’s needs and willing to work with our customers to deliver innovation that works, innovation that delivers reliable improvement, not one-off solutions that become difficult to maintain, difficult to integrate into the rest of the business and impossible to upgrade.

 So at Wynne, we have a program of developing SIGs, Special Interest Groups focused on solving particular business challenges where we work with small groups of customers – potential heavy users of the solution – to make sure that innovation delivers not quick-fix bandaids but long term integrated solutions that fulfill business needs comprehensively.
 SIGs are about delivering responsive innovation that works: Works for our customers, works for their customers and works for us as a business.
 Solutions with longevity, solutions that are reliable and solutions that will integrate back into your core systems to ensure you remain in control.

-If you want to know more about our process or SIGs, just ask me.
+If you want to know more about our process or SIGs, contact us here.

 Helen Sowerby, Director of Business Development